guardian/identity-processes/formstack-baton-requests/README.md

 3. The submissions are filtered down to those containing email addresses.
 These email addresses, along with the corresponding submission IDs, are written to the submissions table in DynamoDb.
 4. After each page of forms returned by the Formstack API have been processed, the UpdateDynamoHandler checks the remaining time the lambda has to run.
 If it is less than 5 minutes but there are still more forms to be processed, an UpdateDynamoResponse is returned with a `Pending` status.
 Otherwise, it has a `Completed` status.
 5. Once a `Completed` status is returned, the DynamoDb table storing the last run date is updated for that account.

+**Note:** The optional "maxUpdateSeconds" parameter should be left empty for regular SAR and RER operation to ensure the lambda does a full update.
+This parameter is only meant for use by devs to do partial updates during backfills or troubleshooting issues.
+For more details see the [FormstackUpdate Dynamo step functions](#formstackupdatedynamo) section of this document.

 ### FormstackSarHandler
 The `FormstackSarHandler` is called from [Baton](https://github.com/guardian/baton) with two types of requests.